HUD 4000.1 FHA Handbook Revised For FHA Loans

 - All lenders need to follow the minimum lending guidelines on HUD 4000.1.
 FHA Handbook

 - However, most lenders have higher mortgage requirements on FHA Loans that are above and beyond the minimum HUD 4000.1 FHA Handbook

 - These higher lending requirements are called Mortgage Lender Overlays

-- Gustan Cho Associates is one of the few national lenders that have no mortgage overlays on FHA Loans
+- Gustan Cho Associates is one of the few mortgage companies licensed in multiple state with no mortgage overlays on FHA Loans

 Gustan Cho Associates just go off HUD Guidelines.

 Typical Lender Overlays